syl20bnr/spacemacs-elpa-mirror/stable-melpa/kaolin-themes-readme.txt

  ;; If t, use the wave underline style instead of regular underline.
  (setq kaolin-wave t)

- ;; When t, will display colored hl-line style instead dim gray (setq kaolin-hl-line-colored t)
+ ;; When t, will display colored hl-line style
+ (setq kaolin-hl-line-colored t)